RajvirChalthanwala/GadaElectronics/README.txt

 lets save the code and commit till the content updations.....
 Let get back and see :)
 No errors so far !!!!!

+5:59 PM
+After a long Break I continued working on the AboutUs.cshtml and added some cool pictures and edited the home page to make it look nice!!!
+Saved the content and now am going to upload it to git repo....
+Nothing wrong....